-Emphysema is a long-term, developing illness of the lungs that basically produces shortness of breath because of over-inflation of the air sacs in the lungs (alveoli).
-In men and women with emphysema, the lung tissue involved with the exchange of gases (oxygen and carbon dioxide) is damaged or destroyed.
+Emphysema is a developing illness which impacts the lungs, it basically causes problems breathing because of over-inflation of the air sacs in the lungs (alveoli).
+In men and women with emphysema, the tissue involved with the exchange of gases (oxygen and carbon dioxide) is damaged or destroyed.

 Emphysema is contained in a cluster of diseases called chronic obstructive pulmonary disease (COPD).
-Emphysema is referred to as an obstructive lung disease mainly because airflow on exhalation is slowed down or halted due to over-inflated alveoli that do not trade gases when an individual breathes because of minimal or no movement of gases out of the individual’s alveoli.
+Emphysema is referred to as an obstructive lung disease mainly because exhaling is hindered or halted due to over-inflated alveoli that do not trade gases when an individual breathes because of minimal or no exchanging of gases out of the individual’s alveoli.

 What are the Symptoms of Emphysema?

 The primary symptom of Emphysema is shortness of breath and difficulty breathing.
 For some emphysema patients, it can take several years to experience these symptoms and so they are typically unaware that they are developing the condition until it begins to interfere with daily activities.
 The condition will, however, progress to the point that the patient experiences shortness of breath even while at rest.
 Individuals who are experiencing the following symptoms should seek medical attention:

 - You cannot climb stairs because of difficulty breathing during and after.

 - Your fingernails or lips turn a bluish color when you exert yourself.

 - You feel scatter-brained or not mentally alert.

 What Causes Emphysema?